Do you offer free shipping and returns?

 As we do not sell our shoes in stores, you cannot try on our shoes before purchasing.
 When you receive your order, try on the shoes on a carpeted surface, so as not to scratch the sole.
 Feet tend to swell in different circumstances and at different times of the day.
 You should try on your shoes during the midday or late afternoon after you have been on your feet for some time.
 If the shoes do not fit, you can return them.
 Shipping and returns are free and easy.
 See our return policy: http://www.matthewdack.com/return-policy/

-What do D, F and G widths stand for?
+What do D, F, G and H widths stand for?

 "F" is the standard width of our shoes.
 It is medium wide and, depending on the conversion chart used, compares to an American D, E or EE width.
 Our "D" width shoes are considred narrow, while our "G" width shoes are wide.
+H is extra-wide.
 Different styles fit differently.
-For example, our more contemporary models (i.e. Caine, Cornwall, Kingston and Ronny) are slightly longer and wider, while our Harrison and Morgan models are a tighter fit.
+For example, our more contemporary models (i.e. Caine, Cornwall, Kingston and Ronny) are slightly longer and wider, while our Morgan model is a tighter fit.
 See our size chart: http://www.matthewdack.com/size-chart/

 Are the shoes made using the same lasts as before?